I am an evolutionary ecologist interested in viral ecology and species invasions.

-I did my PhD with Phil Lester at Victoria University of Wellington where I studied the effect of invasive Argentine ants on viral disease in honey bees.
-I have a B.Sc. and M.Sc. from the University of Münster.
-My Master's research, which I did in collaboration with Victoria University focused on the effect of genetic diversity on fitness in invasive wasps.
+I started working on the BeePath project with Lena Wilfert in 2021.
+Before that, I did my PhD at Victoria University of Wellington in New Zealand with Phil Lester, where I studied the effect of invasive Argentine ants on viral disease in honey bees.
+I have a B.Sc. and an M.Sc. from the University of Münster.
+My Master's research project focused on the effect of genetic diversity on fitness in invasive wasps.

 - Dr. Jana Dobelmann